DOI-USGS/cdi-software-tutorials-2025/git-basics/ex2-local-branch-and-commit.md

 ## Create a new branch and use it

-1. Create a new branch, list branches, and switch to the new branch
+Step 1.
+Create a new branch, list branches, and switch to the new branch

 <details><summary>Solution</summary>